Authored by the expert who managed and guided the team behind the Slovenia Property Pack

 What is the average housing price in Ljubljana in 2026?

-The median housing price is more useful than the average because it represents the middle point of actual transactions, meaning it is not skewed upward by a few expensive luxury sales.
+The median housing price in Ljubljana is more useful than the average because the median shows what a typical buyer pays, while the average is pushed up by expensive houses and luxury apartments.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Ljubljana.